-Now that California Assembly Bill 5 (AB5) is in effect, freelancers need to understand how the bill may affect their client relationships.
+Now that California Assembly Bill 5 (AB5) is in effect, freelancers and Independent workers need to understand how the bill may affect their client relationships.

 AB5 provides new rules for the way companies classify workers.
 Many workers who had been acting as freelance workers are now considered employees who are entitled to the benefits traditional employees receive.
 As a result, many California businesses severed their relationships with hundreds of freelance workers in the months leading up to 2020.